xraypy/feff85exafs/t/materials/README.md

     [XDI format](https://github.com/XraySpectroscopy/XAS-Data-Interchange).
 	Currently no tests are made using data.

+ 5. For tests which have data associated with them and, so, will include results of fits to EXAFS data as part of their test, a file of python code defining the fit must be provided and must follw a very strict structure.

- 5. Most of the material folders also contain some kind of image showing the nature of the coordination environment about the absorbing atom.
+ 6. Most of the material folders also contain some kind of image showing the nature of the coordination environment about the absorbing atom.

- 6. Each materials folder has a folder containing the baseline Feff calculation.
+ 7. Each materials folder has a folder containing the baseline Feff calculation.
 This is a run of Feff 8.5 as delivered by the Feff Project.
 The sense in which this is a baseline is that, as changes are made to the Feff85EXAFS code base, those changes can